 TGax Editor: include the following sentences to the beginning of the clause as shown below:

-An AP operating in the 6 GHz band, and APs co-located with an AP in the 6 GHz band that have dot11RNRImplemented set to true, shall set dot11ShortSSIDListImplemented to true. (#15651)
+An AP operating in the 6 GHz band shall set dot11ColocatedRNRImplemented and dot11ShortSSIDListImplemented to true.
+An AP that is co-located with an AP operating in the 6 GHz band shall set dot11ColocatedRNRImplemented and dot11ShortSSIDListImplemented to true. (#15651)

 In 6 GHz band, a STA shall include no more than one Short SSID to a Probe Request frame it transmits.